archoncloud/archoncloud-go/README.md

 You will be asked for passwords once the program starts.
 You can also create new wallets from the command line, but you will need to add funds to them before using.
 The `host` entry needs to be set to a public IP or DNS name.
-The host will listen on the port specified in the config file, exposing both http and https endpoints.
+The host will listen on a range of ports starting with the port specified in the config file, exposing both http and https endpoints.
 Https will only be exposed if certificate files are present in the folder where the executable resides (named `cert.pem` and `key.pem`).

 Some items in the config file can only be changed with an editor, not from the command line.
 These are: